manorrock/eagle/filesystem/README.md

 ## Factory properties

-If you want to create the FilesystemKeyValueStore using the KeyValueStoreFactory use the following
+If you want to create the FilesystemKeyValueStore using the KeyValueStoreFactory use the following properties.

 | Key | Value
 | --- | -----